Key Concepts

 Plan vs Non-Plan Expenditure — Abolished

 The distinction between Plan Expenditure (for planned schemes) and Non-Plan Expenditure (routine administration, debt servicing) was a hallmark of India's planning era.
 The Government of India announced abolition of this classification in 2016, effective from the Union Budget 2017-18.
-Expenditures are now classified as Revenue and Capital (not Plan vs Non-Plan), following the recommendations of experts including the C. Rangarajan Committee.
+Expenditures are now classified as Revenue and Capital (not Plan vs Non-Plan).
+Key recommendations that drove this: the C. Rangarajan Committee (2011) first proposed the merger; the Expenditure Management Commission (EMC), chaired by Bimal Jalan (constituted September 2014), operationalised the recommendation in its reports, directly preceding the 2017-18 Budget implementation.

 Transition to NITI Aayog